MyNameIsTakenOMG/azure-ai-solution-engineer/README-REVIEW.md

        - create a capability to block certain users, apps, or ip addresses when misuse
        - create a way for users to provide feedback and report issues
        - track telemetry data that allows you to determine user satisfaction and identify functional gaps or usability challenges (must follow privacy laws and policies)

+## Assessments
+ - 1st test:
+   - A virtual machine in Azure belongs to a virtual network, if we wanna our app which is deployed to a virtual machine to access Azure ai services, then at the firewall level, we can grant access to the virtual network to the specific ai service endpoint.
+   - the prerequisites for diagnostic logging are `a log analytics workplace`, `a storage account`
+   - `mismatch` error: the api key is not for the correct endpoint of certain kina of azure ai services resource
+   - `invalid` error: api key is not for the correct regions.
+   - Model_2 Improves accuracy on small, side-view, and blurry faces. (`faceIdTimeToLive` is used for face id caching)
+   - for document intelligence, the S0 tier has limit of 500mb and 2000 pages.
+But, if documents are password-protected, then the process will fail.
+   - You need to upload the video, get the video index, and get the thumbnail for each keyframe.
+Three API calls need to be done to extract keyframes and store them in a disk.
+   - custom brands models supports brand detection from speech and visuals.
+   - Slate detection is used for clapper boards and digital patterns with color bars, and the custom Language model is used to add words that are not in the model.
+   - for ai video indexer, a sentence with special characters will be discarded
+   - When training the model, you should avoid repeating an identical sentence multiple times, as it may create bias against the rest of the input.
+You should avoid including uncommon symbols (~, # @ % &), as they will be discarded.
+The sentences in which they appear will also be discarded.
+You should also avoid putting inputs that are too large, such as hundreds of thousands of sentences, because doing so will dilute the effect of boosting.
+   - for azure language service, `opinionMining=true` will add aspect-based sentiment analysis, which in turn will make the sentiment more granular so that positive and negative in a single sentence can be returned.
+   - key phrase extraction is the feature of azure ai language, and while summarization is a feature that extracts sentences that collectively represent the most important or relevant information within the original content.
+   - speech service errors:
+     - `Substitution errors` are due to the model needing more training on custom product names and people names in speech-to-text feature of azure ai services.
+     - `deletion errors`: Overlapping speakers define.
+     - `insertion errors`: People talking in the background are detected.
+   - speaker recognition: determine who is speaking, verify and identify
+   - speaker verification: text-dependent or text-independent
+   - speaker identification: determine an unknown speaker
+   - Azure Storage is the only storage provider that can be used by default for batch transcription.
+   - The `List entity` is made up of a list of phrases that will guide the engine on how to match the text.
+When an entity has an ID of type List and is in Strict mode, the engine will only match if the text in the slot appears in the list.
+   - for training custom translator, when using bilingual training documents, `be liberal`, any in-domain human translation is better than machine translation (increase bilingual evaluation understudy: BLEU score)
+   - BLEU scores: 0 - 100, (40 -60 means a high-quality translation)
+   - If the language of the content in the source document is known, it is recommended to specify the source language in the request to get a better translation.
+   - ai translator features: `detect language`,`transliterate`,`dictionary lookup`,`dictionary example`
+   - Orchestration workflow projects do not support the multilingual option, so you need to create a separate workflow project for each language, which is an azure ai language service feature.
+   - Precision measures how precise/accurate a model is.
+   - Recall measures the model's ability to predict actual positive classes.
+   - F1 score is a function of precision and recall.
+   - Active learning is turned on by default.
+You can use active learning for this instead of manually logging the questions and adding them.
+   - Active learning suggestions are not in real time.
+There is an approximate delay of 30 minutes before suggestions show on this pane.
+This delay balances the high cost involved in real-time updates to the index and service performance.
+   - The throughput, the size, and the number of knowledge bases affect the pricing tier
+   - ai search projection types:
+     - tables: data that is best represented as rows and columns, or whenever you need granular representations of your data.
+     - files: when you need to save normalized, binary image files.
+     - objects: when you need the full JSON representation of your data and enrichments in one JSON document.
+   - ai search queryType:
+     - simple: query input as-is
+     - full: wildcard, fuzzy, regex, field-scoped queries...
+   - Document cracking is the process of opening files and extracting content.
+It is the first stage of the indexing process. (document cracking, field mappings, skillset execution, output fields mappings, push into index)
+   - `Microsoft.Skills.Util.DocumentExtractionSkill` is the built-in skill used to extract content from a file within the enrichment pipeline.
+   - `name`, `description`, and `skills` are required for defining `skillset`
+   - document intelligence supports pdf, and microsoft office files
+   - The system message is included at the beginning of the prompt and is used to prime the model with context, instructions, or other information relevant to the use case.
+You can use the system message to describe the assistant’s personality, define what the model should and should not answer, and define the format of model responses.
+   - When the retirement date is reached, the model will upgrade to the default version automatically at the time of retirement.
+   - for DAll-E, The result from the initial request does not immediately return the results of the image generation process.
+Instead, the response includes an `operation-location` header with a URL for a callback service that your application code can poll until the results of the image generation are ready.
+The `result` element includes a collection of `url` elements, each of which references a PNG image file generated from the prompt.
+   - to make http requests to azure openai dall-e model api, you need to ensure that http headers includes `api version`,`name of azure openai service resource`,`name of dall-e model deployment`
+   - when making http requests to azure openai dall-e model API, the body is the prompt
+   - Azure OpenAI on your data enables developers to use supported AI chat models that can reference specific sources of information to ground the response.
+Adding this information allows the model to reference both the specific data provided and its pretrained knowledge to provide more effective responses.
+   - The Strictness parameter sets the threshold to categorize documents as relevant to your queries.
+Raising the Strictness parameter value means a higher threshold for relevance and filters out more less-relevant documents for responses.
+   - for prompting: `Be Specific` means to leave as little to interpretation as possible. `Be Descriptive` means to use analogies. `Order Matters` means that the order in which you present information to the model can affect the output.
+Therefore, those three are valid best practices.